How do I build my own custom model?

 Overview

 You can create your own model in Dartmouth Chat using Workspace.
 Custom models are layered on top of existing models present in Dartmouth Chat.
-Once created, your custom model will be visible and shareable from the drop-down of available models.
-You can set a number of parameters, including visibility/security, system prompts, and related knowledge bases.
+Once created, your custom model will be visible from the drop-down of available models.
+You can set a number of parameters, including system prompts, and related knowledge bases.

 Adding a Custom Model